-Top 15 Tourist Spots and Best Things to do in Rome, Italy
+Bucket List: Tourist Spots and Attractions in Rome, Italy

 Rome is a sprawling city with endless options for tourists.
 The vast number of choices can be overwhelming.
-In this article, we’ll break the options up into three sections: where to eat, what to tour, and what to see.
+This article will break the options into three sections: where to eat, what to tour, and what to see.

 Address: Via del Gesù 87